wmwv/firstyear_seminar/syllabus.md

 ### Schedule
 Week | Planned Material
 -----|-----------------
-1    | Thinking Like a Physicist
+1    | Thinking Like a Physicist and Astronomer
-2    | The Big Questions in Physics
+2    | The Big Questions in Physics and Astronomy
 3    | What is Physics?
 What do physicists do?.
 AIP Career Toolbox "Where do physics graduates go?"
 4    | AIP Career Toolbox "Section 1.
 Options and Opportunities".
 Job titles of physicists.
 5    | Intro to Department.
 Major and Minor options + topics covered in the core courses, SPS recruiting.
-6    | Guest speaker: ideally someone working in a non-academic job using their Physics degree.
+6    | Guest speaker: ideally someone working in a non-academic job using their Physics or Astronomy degree.
 7    | What is research?
 Process, Culture, requirements for success.
 8    | Stereotype threat reduction exercises
 9    | Elevator speeches